 The Thesaurus Linguae Latinae and Other Dictionaries

-Johann Manninger’s Neulateinische Wortliste: My former colleague (now retired) at the Thesaurus Linguae Latinae has compiled—and continues to compile?—a TLL-style lexicon of post-Petrarch Latin words, including amazing attestations of words like “hahaha” and “pyrotechnia.”
+Johann Manninger’s Neulateinische Wortliste: My former colleague (now retired) at the Thesaurus Linguae Latinae has compiled—and continues to compile?—a TLL-style lexicon of post-Petrarch Latin words, including attestations of words like “hahaha” and “pyrotechnia.”
 The grid of letters in the upper-left corner is the navigation system for the lemmata/headwords in the lexicon.

 Logeion: Some people at UChicago have put together this mega-dictionary site Logeion, and it’s much more useful than Perseus (at least I have found) for just looking up words.
-You get a range of dictionaries, not just LSJ and Lewis and Short, for your search queries.
+You get a range of dictionaries—not just LSJ and Lewis and Short—for your search queries.

 Text Corpora and Other Digital Editions

 Diogenes: Diogenes is a powerful tool for searching through corpora of classical texts.
 It does not come with the TLG or the PHI, but you can maybe find the data files from someone at your university.
 Ask around your classics department.
-As of the version 4, Diogenes also integrates with the open-access PDFs of the TLL, which I describe in this blog entry — a great way to tie together these various resources in one place.
+As of the version 4, Diogenes also integrates with the open-access PDFs of the TLL, which I describe in this blog entry—a great way to tie together these various resources in one place.

 PHI On-Line: You can access the PHI on-line if you cannot get a copy of the texts from your university.

 Corpus Medicorum Graecorum / Latinorum: The Berlin-Brandenburgische Akademie der Wissenschaften has made available complete scans of edited medical texts from both Greek and Latin authors.
-I often have trouble finding and navigating these volumes in the library, and the website here makes this complex material much easier to study.

-Loebolus: The sharp Duke librarian Ryan Baumann has collected a bunch of PDFs of old Loeb editions.
+Loebolus: The Duke librarian Ryan Baumann has collected a bunch of PDFs of old Loeb editions.
 Handy if you want to download a translation of something for reference.

 Writing and Fonts